FigSystems/dpt/doc/spec.md

 # Introduction

 This document outlines the fpkg method of distributing software.
-This document stresses the points of
+Fpkg is centered around the points of

 - Reproducibility: I should be able to give my package to a friend and it should work exactly the same as it did on my system.